 If your little ones love trains or even yourself then this will be a real treat, hop on the steam train at Belfast central station and enjoy the experience.
 There will be a surprise visit from the Easter Bunny and each child will receive an Easter egg.

-If you wish to travel on the special Easter train you’ll need to purchases a ticket, each ticket cost £15 pound!
+If you wish to travel on the special Easter train you’ll need to purchase a ticket, each ticket cost £15 pound!
 There will also be light refreshments and a bar onboard the train.

 Easter Petting Zoo, Belfast